Kapiolani Residence

 No analysis available

-The public remarks explicitly state that the building is fully insured starting Dec 6, 2024.
-This is direct evidence for walls-in/full building insurance coverage.
+The remarks directly confirm that the building became fully insured on December 6, 2024.
+This is explicit, highly reliable evidence supporting full HOA building insurance.

 Evidence strongly supports fire sprinkler coverage in this building.
 Historical MLS data shows 11 of 20 listings with FIRSPR in amenities, and one current remark explicitly says "bonus in unit fire sprinkler."
 The consistency of the MLS history plus the direct mention makes this a high-confidence feature rather than a copy-paste error.